For best experience please turn on javascript and use a modern browser!

 • Students complete at least two courses listed as a Humanities course, two courses listed as a Social Sciences course and two courses listed as a Sciences course;

-• Students complete the required Academic Core courses as specified per major;
+• Students complete the required Academic Core courses;

 • Students complete a Capstone;